ksldados/Analytics-Engineering-by-Kariston/Bitso Case/Challenge_2/Solution.md

 Hence, the CSV files used in this pipeline will be attached in this GIT project.

 Let's start code our DAG file to orchestrate the role pipeline.
-First of all, we need to activate our Airflow webs server and  Scheduler by writing in the terminal the following codes:
+First of all, we need to activate our Airflow web server and  Scheduler by writing in the terminal the following codes:

 ```python